-You guys I must tell you this, it took me a really long time to get on board with using the internet of all things to shop for stuff.
+You guys, I gotta tell ya, it took me a really long time to get on board with using the internet of all things to shop for stuff.
 I just didn’t feel that my personal information would be safe if I shared it there.
-The whole concept was so foreign to me and to most people.
-So believe it or not, I bought my first online item, which was a super cute tanned pair of moccasins, a vintage high-waisted flare denim and two small leather crossbody purse from Lulus.com back in 2008.
+The whole concept was so foreign to me and to most people, this is why you need to understand cybersecurity for your business.
+Believe it or not, I bought my first online item, which was a super cute tanned pair of moccasins, a vintage high-waisted flare denim and two small leather crossbody purse from Lulus.com back in 2008.
 I know, I missed out on the beginning of Girl Boss.

 After you’ve read the post it would warm my heart to have you share your thoughts in the comments.
 I would love to know what you do to protect your personal or private business information when you are doing online transactions.

 Securing tangible assets is very common in businesses.
 Many business owners will consider this very early in their business operations; especially if they have invested a lot in fixed assets.
 Many entrepreneurs will also invest in intangible assets, such as software, websites and applications.
 However, it is not often we consider securing these intangible assets.